Wiki to Documents

 - no project management

 Some of the above are in development, but that's where they have

 stayed for some time now.
 After stumbling across RedMine though,

 That said, Wiki integration is very important us.
 A project

 level Wiki would be highly important, while a developer level

 Wiki is much less important for us.

-#13 Updated by Jean-Philippe Lang about 11 years ago
+#13 Updated by Jean-Philippe Lang over 11 years ago

 It's true that a wiki is a great tool for documentation.